 - Click the ActiveRoute () button on the Active Bar.

 - Click the ActiveRoute button in the PCB ActiveRoute panel.

 - Use the Shift+A shortcut.

-- The PCB Editor's Status Bar show the ActiveRoute progress.
+- The PCB editor's Status Bar shows the ActiveRoute progress.

 - The Messages panel reports on the completion rates.